235u/proposals/StockChart/README.md

 I could start the next day after being hired, and I could spend between 20 highly-concentrated and 60 less-highly-concentrated hours a week on this project.

-How many hours of "high quality work" would it take you / your developers to get this job "done right" (as a rough estimate)?
+How many hours of "high quality work" would it take you / your team to get this job "done right" (as a rough estimate)?